-The good news is, if you aren’t feeling confident, you can grow to be confidence.
+The good news is, if you aren’t feeling confident, you can grow to be confident.
 But confidence doesn’t come from just telling yourself you’ll be different.
 It comes from doing things differently.
-If historically, you’ve always dated the same type of person, even though that type of person isn’t good for you, you can build confidence by choosing to date other types
+If historically, you’ve always dated the same type of person, even though that type of person isn’t good for you, you can build confidence by choosing to date other types of people.

 When you make eye contact with someone and smile and they smile back, give yourself a pat on the back.
 Not only did you have the guts to dare to do something that scares you, you got a positive result.
 That’s a win.
 Celebrate it!

 As you smash all your little goals, you’ll start feeling more confident.
 With every little win, you’ll get a little high.
 Push yourself by stretching your comfort zone and setting bigger goals.
 Maybe you’ll set a goal to introduce yourself to three people per week.
 Maybe you’ll dare to ask for someone’s phone number.
 Maybe you’ll call someone you’re attracted to.
 Whatever the next step is, take it.